MladenSijan/dc-test/README.md

 Since you have registered third party libraries in your project, you **don't have to import** them explicitly in __js/scripts.js__ file.

-Now you will be able to use them with caution on ordering imports if some of them are dependent on each other.

 ## Running